 Of course there are also other images transfer technique that you can use, you can even find a few examples here on The Graphics Fairy – 12 Easy Image Transfer Methods for DIY Projects.

 I love using decals because I usually have them on hand so I just print and use them whenever I need to.
-But feel free to adapt my projects to your own needs and use whatever works best for you!
+But feel free to adapt the to your own needs and use whatever works best for you!

 You will see this is actually quite a simple project with a high-end designer look that will be such a great addition to your home.

-And I have a feeling morning coffees will never look dull or boring again! 🙂 Especially when paired with a lovely coffee cup decorated with one of my DIY Faux Rusted French Labels, don’t you think?
+And I have a feeling morning coffees will never look dull or boring again with this DIY Wooden Riser!
+Especially when paired with a lovely coffee cup decorated with one of my DIY Faux Rusted French Labels, don’t you think?

 Have fun creating,